Remote island banishment remains central in Australia's anti-refugee agenda

-The way we respond to those seeking shelter inside our border is eerily similar to the decision of the British when they incarcerated, dehumanised, regimented and isolated thousands of their own unwanted in the 18th Century.
+The way we respond to those seeking shelter inside our borders is eerily similar to the 18th century response by the British when they incarcerated, dehumanised, regimented, isolated and transported thousands of their unwanted lower classes.

 It should not surprise that we reacted in the same way when boat refugees first started arriving.
-Submissions to 1979 Cabinet meetings, during the period of former Prime Minister Malcolm Fraser's government, mention proposals to establish an "international reception centre", before adding that "under no circumstances should Australia offer ... such a centre on its territory" in order to "diminish the likelihood of boat people seeking first refuge in Australia".
+Submissions to 1979 Cabinet meetings, during the period of former Prime Minister Malcolm Fraser's government, presented by his Immigration Minister Michael McKellar, detail proposals to establish an "international reception centre", before adding that "under no circumstances should Australia offer ... such a centre on its territory" in order to "diminish the likelihood of boat people seeking first refuge in Australia".

 A remote island or inland location "with natural protection" is suggested "to secure containment".
 British government documents reveal 1979 telephone communication from Prime Minister Margaret Thatcher to Fraser, suggesting purchase of an island "as a place of settlement" for them all in Indonesia or the Philippines.